isopink/isopink.github.io/_posts/2025-04-15-Overfitting.md

 <br>

-##### 1.1.
+##### 2.1.
 10th Order Noisy Target

 ![solution](/assets/images/of_4.svg)

 Using a 10th-order model on 10th order target function doesn’t seem excessive.
 In fact, using a 2nd-degree model might seem too simple.
 So why did this happen?
-This is because of the quality and qunatity of the data.
+This is because of the quality of the data.
+The model learned not only the pure data, but also the noisy data.

+Furthermore, qunatity of data is also matter.
 As we discussed in [Lecture 7](https://isopink.github.io/VC-Dimension/), proper learning requires about ten times the VC dimension in data.
 Thr 2nd order model needs around 30 points, while a 10th order model needs about 110.
-Although the data was insufficient for both, it was closer to what's needed for the quadratic model, which explains its better performance.
+Although the data was insufficient for both, it was closer to what's needed for the 2nd model, which explains its better performance.
 Actually, we have seen this case [before](https://isopink.github.io/Bias-and-variance/).

 ![solution](/assets/images/of_5.svg)